Apply to be the 2017 NESA Eagle Scout Paleoanthropologist

-The National Eagle Scout Association (NESA) has expanded its special projects to place Eagles on expeditions.
+The National Eagle Scout Association (NESA) has a rich history of placing worthy Eagles on expeditions.
 These unique experiences provide an entry into the world of exploration.
-These unique experiences provide an entry into the world of exploration.
-In 2015, NESA and the BSA's STEM Initiative selected Eagle Scouts to participate in field experiments in exotic places.
-This program was highly successful and will be offered again this year to 2 Eagles.
+Through the BSA's STEM Initiative, NESA selects Eagle Scouts to participate in field experiments in exotic places.
+The Paleontologist program represents a new addition to existing programs and will be offered this year to Eagles.

-Eagle Scouts who are qualified and would like to be considered for this wonderful opportunity must complete an online application found here, which includes a 250 word essay, no later than 11:59 PM Central Standard Time, March 31, 2016.
+Eagle Scouts who are qualified and would like to be considered for this wonderful opportunity must complete an online application found here which includes a 250-word essay, no later than 11:59 PM Central Standard Time, March 15, 2017.
 Finalists will be announced and required to submit a 3 minute YouTube video within a week of announcement expressing reasons to support their selection.

-To qualify as the 2016 Eagle Scout Paleoanthropologist, candidates must:
+To qualify as the 2017 Eagle Scout Biologist, candidates must:

 - Be an Eagle Scout

 - Be 18 years of age by June 1, 2017

 - Major or intend to major in a biological science in college or graduate school

 - Be prepared to blog, speak, write, and be interviewed on behalf of Scouting to report on the trip, what it means to him personally, and how Scouting prepared him for this